Raymond Burr

-Raymond William Stacy Burr (May 21, 1917 – September 12, 1993) was a Canadian actor known for his lengthy Hollywood film career and his title roles in television dramas Perry Mason and Ironside.
+Raymond William Stacy Burr (May 21, 1917 – September 12, 1993) was a Canadian actor who had a lengthy Hollywood film career and portrayed the title roles in the television dramas Perry Mason and Ironside.

 Burr's early acting career included roles on Broadway, radio, television, and film, usually as the villain.
-His portrayal of the suspected murderer in the Alfred Hitchcock thriller Rear Window (1954) is his best-known film role, although he is also remembered for his role in the 1956 film Godzilla, King of the Monsters!, which he reprised in the 1985 film Godzilla 1985.
+He portrayed the suspected murderer in the Alfred Hitchcock thriller Rear Window (1954), and he also had a role in the 1956 film Godzilla, King of the Monsters!, which he reprised in the 1985 film Godzilla 1985.
 He won Emmy Awards for acting in 1959 and 1961 for the role of Perry Mason, which he played for nine seasons (1957–1966) and reprised in a series of 26 Perry Mason TV movies (1985–1993).
 His second TV series, Ironside, earned him six Emmy and two Golden Globe nominations.

-Burr died of cancer in 1993, and his personal life came into question, as many details of his biography appeared to be unverifiable.
+Burr died due to liver cancer in 1993, and his personal life came into question, as many details of his biography appeared to be unverifiable.
 He was ranked number 44 of the 50 Greatest TV Stars of All Time by TV Guide magazine in 1996.

 Early life

 Raymond William Stacy Burr was born May 21, 1917, in New Westminster, British Columbia.
-His father William Johnston Burr (1889–1985) was a hardware salesman; his mother Minerva Annette (née Smith, 1892–1974) was a pianist and music teacher.
+His father, William Johnston Burr (1889–1985), was a hardware salesman; his mother, Minerva Annette (née Smith, 1892–1974), was a pianist and music teacher.

 When Burr was six, his parents divorced.
-His mother moved to Vallejo, California, with him and his younger siblings Geraldine and James, while his father remained in New Westminster.
+He moved to Vallejo, California, with his mother and younger siblings Geraldine and James, while his father remained in New Westminster.
 Burr briefly attended San Rafael Military Academy in San Rafael, California, and graduated from Berkeley High School.

-In later years, Burr freely invented stories of a happy childhood.
 In 1986, he told journalist Jane Ardmore that, when he was 12 years old, his mother sent him to New Mexico for a year to work as a ranch hand.
-He was already his full adult height and rather large and "had fallen in with a group of college-aged kids who didn't realize how young Raymond was, and they let him tag along with them in activities and situations far too sophisticated for him to handle".
-He developed a passion for growing things and joined the Civilian Conservation Corps for a year in his teens.
-He did acting work in his teen years, making his stage debut at age 12 with a Vancouver stock company.
+(As with many of Burr's self-reported autobiographical details about his early life, this is unverified and open to question).
+According to Burr's story, he was already his full adult height and rather large and "had fallen in with a group of college-aged kids who didn't realize how young Raymond was, and they let him tag along with them in activities and situations far too sophisticated for him to handle."
+In the same article, Burr also stated he developed a passion for growing things and joined the Civilian Conservation Corps for a year in his teens.
+He did some acting in his teen years, making his stage debut at age 12 in a Vancouver stock company.
+The experiences Burr described when he was the age of 12 (working in radio in San Francisco, spending a year in New Mexico, appearing in Vancouver theatre, working for the Civilian Conservation Corps) are sometimes mutually contradictory; this would be a pattern that would recur in Burr's autobiographical reminiscences about his pre-Perry Mason personal life.